kupietools/ktwp-wp-plugin-css-holiday-lights/README.md

 Usage: Just upload this repo as a folder to your WordPress plugin directory and activate it from your plugins Admin screen.
 That's all.

-See https://michaelkupietz.com/?p=12640 for technical details.
+See full article at https://michaelkupietz.com/?p=12640 (presently mapped to https://michaelkupietz.com/pure-css-web-holiday-lights/, but that prettyurl may change) for technical details.

 https://github.com/user-attachments/assets/5fc8a9bd-816e-4e34-933d-c0719eaeba8e